 SECURITY AND SAFETY

-Another pro of condo living in Los Angeles is the security and safety it affords.
+Another pro of condo living in Riverside is the security and safety it affords.
 In most cases, condo communities have gated or locked entries and sometimes even doorkeepers and resident security professionals.
 In addition, the simple fact of living in close proximity to other people increases the security factor.

 Condo living also means plenty of amenities to make that life both fun and interesting.
 Condo communities typically offer pools, game nights and other social activities, gyms, and more.